Glycolic Acid Peel: The Benefits & How to Use It

 What Makes Pure Fiji’s Overnight Renewal Peel Unique?

-Made is small batches Pure Fiji’s Overnight Renewal Peel contains a powerful blend of glycolic and mandelic acid enhanced with niacinamide and extracts of fresh garden sprouts.
+Made in small batches Pure Fiji’s Overnight Renewal Peel contains a powerful blend of glycolic and mandelic acid enhanced with niacinamide and extracts of fresh garden sprouts.
 Glass packaging for low environmental impact.
-The concentration of glycolic/niacinamide/mandelic in the renewal peel 4%/1%/2%.
+The concentration of glycolic/niacinamide/mandelic in the renewal peel.

 Aqua (Water) Glycerin; Glycolic acid; Polysorbate 20; Mandelic acid; Lepidium Sativum Sprout Extract; Galactoarabinan; Niacinamide; Hydroxyethylcellulose; Fragrance; Calophyllum Indophyllum (Dilo) seed oil; Sekeci oil, Phenoxyethanol; Chlorphenesin; Caprylyl Glycol.

 - It is suitable for every skin type, also for a pregnant woman.

 - Do not use it on sunburned or irritated skin.

 - Avoid using it if you have sunburn, eczema, psoriasis, and rosacea.

 How to Prepare for a Glycolic Acid Peel